ethereum-optimism/optimism/components/rollup_node/README.md

 There are two primary classes of rollup nodes, corresponding to different configurations of the software stack.

-1. **Sequencer**: Accepts user-sent and deposit transactions, orders them into L2 blocks, and submits them to L1 in batches.
+1. **Sequencer**: Accepts user-sent and deposit transactions, orders them into L2 blocks, and [submits them in batches][batch-submitter] to L1.
-2. **Verifier**: Watches L1 feeds, reconstructs L2 block inputs, and inserts them into the EE to determine the canonical L2 state.
+2. **Verifier**: Watches L1 feeds, [reconstructs L2 blocks from inputs][block-gen], and inserts them into the EE to determine the canonical L2 state.

 **Both** update their coupled execution-engine with L2 blocks and fork-choice instructions, to maintain their view of the rollup state.